Stat Server Extensions

 Stat Server Configuration Options

-During installation, a new option—BPR_iWD_Extension.jar—is added to the [java-extensions] section, with a default value of true.
+During installation, a new option is added to the java-extensions The option BPR_iWD_Extension.jar is added with a value of true.

 - jdbc-driver-jar—The .jar file with the JDBC driver.
 The path is relative to the directory specified as java-libraries-dir in the Stat Server configuration (which defaults to ./java/lib in the Stat Server installation directory).
 Valid values include: